Akebia quinata: Medicinal

 Akebia quinata consumption has been shown in-vitro to lower cholesterol levels present in the blood of rodents.
 Akebia also has the ability to regulate chemicals in the kidneys, liver and cardiovascular system making it a health food if regularly consumed.

 The stem contains approximately 30% potassium salts thus causing a diuretic action.

 The fruit is used in traditional Chinese medicine to treat urinary tract infections, scanty lactation, and rheumatoid arthritis.

 Other

-Traditionally, the vines have been used for basket-weaving which may help reduce the spread of this plant in the Eastern United States.

 The dried rinds have been used in Japanese fertility festivals and due to their vulva-like appearance it is thought to increase the fertility of women, although there is no scientific evidence to support these claims.